Linux version: syslogd - system logging utilities. Mac OS x (darwin) version

 syslogd

-[-a socket] [-d] [-f config_file] [-h] [-l hostlist] [-m interval] [-n] [-p socket] [-r] [-s domainlist] [-v] [-x]
+syslogd [-d] [-f config_file] [-h] [-l hostlist] [-m interval] [-n] [-p socket] [-a socket] [-r] [-s domainlist] [-v] [-x]

-Syslogd provides for system logging and kernel message trapping, the use of internet and unix domain sockets enables local and remote logging.
+Use of internet and unix domain sockets enables local and remote logging.

 1. System logging is provided of syslogd